Chapter 01: Convocation

 "Luna," finally.

-“Ahh, Luna?
-Well met from the Steppe.”
-Ai’Yoza looked at her with new interest, his eyes drifting to the crane feathers in her hair; Luna studied him in kind.
-His face was interesting, almost handsome, but wrong, like a brother’s.
-He was dwarfed by the badge he wore, an intricate vine crown encircling the Bloodranger’s master seal.
-Luna had seen one like it before, on the chest of Xifo’Jay during his recruitment campaign in the spring.
-The weighty badge had been instrumental then in recruiting Luna to Hayuwasi, but now it only represented power-- and danger.
+"Ahh, Luna?
+Well met from the Steppe."
+Ai'Yoza looked at her with new interest, his eyes drifting to the crane feathers in her hair; Luna studied him in kind.
+His face was interesting, almost handsome, but wrong, like a brother's.
+He was dwarfed by the badge he wore, an intricate vine crown encircling the Bloodranger's master seal.
+Luna had seen one like it before, on the chest of Xifo'Jay during his Spring recruitment campaign through the Steppe.
+The weighty badge had been instrumental then in recruiting Luna to Hayuwasi, but now it only represented power—and danger, with Zingiber on her tail.

 "You must try the fish, Luna."
 Yoza's smile stretched too wide.